Conor Nestor

 Conor Laurence Nestor (born 17 April 1984) is an Irish professional football manager.
-He is currently the manager of Cambodian Premier League club Boeung Ket and Cambodia.
+He is currently the manager of Cambodian Premier League club ISI Dangkor Senchey and the Cambodia Women's National Football Team.
+He earned his Pro license with the Football Association of Ireland, where he previously worked as a Football Development Officer.

 Under his guidance, Preah Khan Reach Svay Rieng won the 2019 C-League.